RN to BSN

 Hybrid & 100% Online

-Uniquely designed for the working nurse, students have the option of starting the program in the fall or spring based on their work schedule.
+Uniquely designed for the working nurse, students have the option of starting the program in the fall or spring semester.
 Each cohort is conveniently planned to offer classes on some week days, Hybrid and 100% online.

 The Bachelor’s Degree in Nursing meets the standards for and has been approved by the California Board of Registered Nursing, leading to the California RN license.
 Mount Saint Mary’s is in the process of researching program professional licensure standards in other states.